By Widad EL HANAFI, E-Mediat Morocco Country Director

 · Go to Goodies and Install Buffer depending on your web browser (Chrome, Safari, …)

-· Start buffering relevant articles/ posts from websites, blogs, twitter with your audience from buffer-Capture icon.
+· Start buffering relevant articles/ posts from websites, blogs, twitter with your audience from icon.

 3- Organise your NGO’s weekly Twitter Strategy: